-Yes, you can earn more than $5 per article as a writer for print magazines and online websites (those last two words are redundant, I know).
-Here’s how to succeed in the field of freelance writing, to help you nudge your dreams closer to reality.
+Yes, you can earn more than $5 per article as a writer for magazines and online websites!
+And yes, you can succeed in the field of freelance writing.
+These practical tips will help you nudge your dreams closer to reality.
 My inspiration for this article came from a reader who asked a question about article writing for beginner freelancers….

 “I am a new freelance writer, and have been primarily looking for work on Upwork, and have found that many clients that charge extremely low rates for freelance writers,” says Amanda on 10 Careers for Writers Who Want to Make Money.
 “Even $3 or $5 for an article.
 I have even accepted $10 jobs for 1,000 words.
 What exactly should I charge for online articles as a beginner freelance writer?
 I am an educated young lady, and a native English speaker from the USA, with a bachelors degree.
 I have been working several years, but would like to write from home.
 Do you have any suggestions on where to look for work, and how much I should charge for my writing?
 Thank you.”